-Board 7271 is equipped with 10/100 Base-T (auto-sensing) Ethernet interface, which can be used by networks for highly accurate synchronisation over NTP (Network Time Protocol), which is available worldwide.
+Board 7271RC is equipped with 10/100 Base-T (auto-sensing) Ethernet interface, which can be used by networks for highly accurate synchronisation over NTP (Network Time Protocol), which is available worldwide.
 The Board can be installed at any desired point on the network.

-Depending on the respective system, a number of these Boards can be implemented in the Base System on a modular basis.
+Up to 31 of these LAN Boards can be implemented independently from each other in the Base System 7001RC on a modular basis.